-And if he’s still holding them, they’re worth a total of over $1.3 MILLION dollars!
+And if he’s still holding them, they’re worth a total of over $3.3 MILLION dollars!

-Another reader, Dave, said...

-“Thanks Karim for the huge win on RYCEY!
-Up over 55% on 6,100 shares (within a year)!”

-And Frank started with $58K in Rolls-Royce and was up $26,000 on this single play in just five months.
+A member named Frank started with $58K in Rolls-Royce and was up $26,000 on this single play in just five months.